indieweb/blank-gh-site/help.md

 # Using Thimble
 ##What is Thimble?
 Thimble is a code editor for HTML, JavaScript, and CSS, and is designed to help people teach, learn, and create the web *with* the web.
+You get to see your code on the left side of the screen and a preview of your project on the rights side of the window.
+When you make a change to your code the changes happen live on the Preview.
+Plus Thimble is loaded with learning tools to help you grow regarless of skill level.

-Because it uses a forked version of Brackets, much of what you can do is the same as for [using the desktop Brackets editor](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
+Because Thimble  uses a forked version of Brackets, much of what you can do is the same as for [using the desktop Brackets editor](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets).

 *NOTE: if you find the following animations too small to read, you can open all of the images below in full-size by right-clicking and viewing them on their own.*